cosmoskitten/beam/.test-infra/metrics/README.md

 sudo apt-get install docker-ce

 ###################################################
-# Commands below here required to sping up docker #
+# Commands below here required to spin up docker  #
 # containers locally.
 Can be omitted for kuberctl #
 # setup.                                          #
 ###################################################